apache/datasketches-website/docs/Quantiles/SketchingQuantilesAndRanksTutorial.md

 * **Rule 5:** All of our quantile algorithms compensate for quantiles removed during the sketch quantile selection and compression process by increasing the weights of some of the quantiles not selected for removal, such that:

-     * The sum of the natural weights of all quantiles retained by the sketch equals **N**, the total count of all quantiles given to the sketch.
+     * The sum of the natural weights of all quantiles retained by the sketch equals **n**, the total count of all quantiles given to the sketch.
-     * And by corollary, the largest quantile, when sorted by cumulative rank, has a cumulative natural rank of **N**, or equivalently, a cumulative normalized rank of **1.0**.
+     * And by corollary, the largest quantile, when sorted by cumulative rank, has a cumulative natural rank of **n**, or equivalently, a cumulative normalized rank of **1.0**.

 ## The rank functions with inequalities